YashSharmaFour5/CV/index.md

 ### Freelance
 ##### 2020 to Present.
->Inventory management of the family business(Jeevandhara Clinic) and generated a prot of 8%.
-Made MCQs/question sets for Engg elds[Electronics, Electrical, Instrumentation & GK] and reviewed question sets from other creators for XED Intellect.
+>Made MCQs/question sets for Engg elds[Electronics, Electrical, Instrumentation & GK] and reviewed question sets from other creators for XED Intellect.

 ### Public Relations Incharge at Robonut